fission/fission.io/content/en/docs/architecture/builder-pod.md

   Place to build the user function
 ---

-## Brief Intro

-Builder Pod is to build source archive into a deployment archive that is able to use in the function pod.
+Builder pod builds the source archive and generates a deployment archive.
+This deployment archive is used by the [function pod](/docs/architecture/function-pod).
-It contains two containers: Fetcher and Builder Container.
+It consists of two containers:

-## Diagram
+* Fetcher
+* Builder Container

+### Fetcher

+Fetcher is responsible to pull source archive from the [StorageSvc](/docs/architecture/storagesvc/) and verify the checksum of file to ensure the integrity of file.
+After the build process, it uploads the deployment archive to StorageSvc.

+### Builder Container

+Builder Container compiles function source code into executable binary/files and is language-specific.

 {{< img "../assets/builder-pod.png" "Fig.1 Builder Pod" "50em" "1" >}}